 Meetings of the Board will take place at the registered office or in any other place stated in the notice of meeting.
+All decisions falling within the board of directors' own powers may be taken by written consultation of the directors in accordance with the Articles of Association.

-Directors can take part in the deliberations of the Board by means of video conferencing or by any means of telecommunication that allows them to be identified, that guarantees their effective participation in the Board meeting and that allows for continuous rebroadcasting of the debates and deliberations, on the understanding that resolutions relating to the adoption of the decisions referred to in Article L. 225-37 paragraph 3 of the Commercial Code cannot take place by way of video conference (preparation of annual financial statements and preparation of consolidated financial statements).
+Directors can take part in the deliberations of the Board by means of video conferencing or by any means of telecommunication that allows them to be identified, that guarantees their effective participation in the Board meeting and that allows for continuous rebroadcasting of the debates and deliberations.